-When especially painful memories are touched upon, her discourse fences off and at times briefly fades over to third-person narration; then again back to first-person: Obviously, she is initially not ready to go the full way into repeating her traumas and their repressed memories.
+When especially painful memories are touched upon, her discourse fences off and at times briefly fades over to third-person narration; then again back to first-person: obviously, she is initially not ready to go the full way into repeating her traumas and their repressed memories.
 In these passages, she also writes in a dreamlike language, fantasising.
 However, she suddenly also recollects pleasant memories, and associates from them to sensual equivalences in other images as well as to sensorial likenesses in an array of textual references and in medial phenomena.
-All of these she has previously truly sensed and lived by, but they have “lived on” as it were “materially”, yet have been in phenomenal oblivion for 25 years.
-In her (while in bed) necessary cut-up writing, studying the photo album helps Ellen open ruptures for other material images long lost, that are now unsystematically and obliquely jotted down on paper.
+All of these she has previously truly sensed and lived by, but they have “lived on” as it were “materially”, yet have been in phenomenal oblivion for twenty-five years.
+In her necessary cut-up writing, studying the photo album helps Ellen open ruptures for other material images long lost, that are now unsystematically and obliquely jotted down on paper.
 Of great help is the triggering of her memory of her diary.
-The same goes for her recollection of the news-agency’s cut-up techniques: She lets snippets from politics, films, famous cinematic one-liners, rhythmic music, from her school-training in literature, ancient mythology, cultural history, from her aquired discourse of the medical profession and of forensic pathology, and more, be jotted down on paper.
-There, one textuality, discourse, and mediality is superimposed on the other.
-The “unsystematic systematic” of the archive and its modern corollary of a site in which history and reminiscences appear as shattered and are transformed into a dynamic space where snippets of the past are reassembled and reshaped in an ongoing process that negotiates with the present; furthermore: of memory and of the memorial, as she learnt it in the newspaper-cutting agency and through studying for school when she grew up, all of this now stands her in good stead.
+The same goes for her recollection of the news-agency’s cut-up techniques: She lets snippets be jotted down on paper: from politics, films, famous cinematic one-liners, rhythmic music, from her school-training in literature, ancient mythology, cultural history, from her aquired discourse of the medical profession and of forensic pathology, and more.
+There, one type of textuality, discourse, and mediality is superimposed on the other.
+The “unsystematic systematic” of the archive and its modern corollary of a site in which history and reminiscences appear as shattered and are transformed into a dynamic space where snippets of the past are reassembled and reshaped in an ongoing process that negotiates with the present.

-The performative crevices that thus arise as textual-medial, truly creative textual action out of such jotted writing, open sudden spaces for imaging and visibility also of her innermost hidden and repressed – and as yet unphrased – recollections: Towards the end of her pregnancy spent on writing, she carefully enters the area of their old kitchen.
+The crevices produced out of such jotted writing, open sudden spaces for imaging and visibility also of her innermost hidden and repressed – and as yet unphrased – recollections: towards the end of her pregnancy spent on writing, she carefully enters the area of their old kitchen.
 Yet beyond that, she also carefully tiptoes downstairs and enters the still dark cellar-storage room, in which the memories now shoot up in repetitions of the boxed-in space where she sat hidden with her brother in the immediate aftermath of the initial mental traumatisation that had struck her.
-Triggering her repressed memory is also the suddenly appearing, strongly emotional and sensorial image in her mind of her 4-year old brother, terrified to death.
+Triggering her repressed memory is also the suddenly appearing, strongly emotional and sensorial image in her mind of her four-year old brother, terrified to death.
 Returning to her, now as conscious understanding, is as well the internalisation of her distrust of her Dad, and by extension: of other men.
-The important insight emerges, too, that what traumatically took hold of her, as it were like a destiny, was a mental blow that she at the age of 12 had no possible resources to master then.
+The important insight emerges, too, that what traumatically took hold of her, as it were like a destiny, was a mental blow that she at the age of twelve had no possible resources to master then.